-The world of typography often seems like it has its very own language, full of serifs, strokes, and swashes.
+The world of typography has its very own language, full of serifs, strokes, and swashes.

 Today we will go through some definitions and some basics of the typography including the anatomy of letters and the spacing of type and positioning.

 Also make sure to check the different types of typography is this post.
 Typography: The Different Types of Fonts, When to Use Them, and How!

 A lot of people use the terms “typeface” and “font” to refer to the same topic which is totally wrong.
 Both of this terms are completely different but they are some how linked to each other.

 A typeface is the characters and symbols that appears as letters and numbers on our screen or paper which build the words and sentences we want to write.
 However a font is the complete character set with a particular size and style.
 Fonts can be called at the computer files that contains the letters, numbers and symbols in certain size and style.

 Baseline: The imaginary line on which most of the letters and characters sit on.